 On “Stats” page, double click on a weapon to export its stats for the first weapon, and right click for the second weapon.

 You can add attachments to weapons by clicking corresponding buttons.
-If the weapon doesn’t have a certain attachment, you will be informed with a Check Box, but you can’t see whether weapon has access to an attachment on this page without clicking the Check Box.
+If the weapon doesn’t have a certain attachment, you will be informed with a pop up window, but you can’t see whether weapon has access to an attachment on this page without clicking the Check Box.

 The calculations for Minimum and Maximum damage ranges are self-explanatory.